-Rwandan business customs are mostly similar to those in the United States.
+Rwandan business customs are similar to those in the United States.
 It is common for people to wear business suits and to exchange business cards during meetings.
 Culturally, however, a direct “no” to a proposal is rare.
 Rwandan businesspeople may acknowledge the merits of a proposal when in fact their actual interest is limited.
 Oral commitments should not be considered contractually binding.
 This includes statements from government officials.
-Negotiations are often lengthy and contracts have been arbitrarily reopened after signature, especially those containing tax incentives and provisions.
+Negotiations are often lengthy, and contracts have been arbitrarily reopened after signature, especially those containing tax incentives and provisions.
 International arbitration and mediation clauses in original contracts have helped protect some U.S. investors from payment and contractual disputes.
 Those considering doing business in Rwanda are advised to retain local legal counsel.

-The latest travel advisory and visa requirement information can be found at travel.state.gov
+The latest travel advisory and visa requirement information can be found at travel.state.gov.

 Visa requirements

 Rwanda requires that all U.S. citizens possess a visa to enter Rwanda.
 A visa valid for 30 days for the purpose of tourism can be purchased for $50 upon arrival at Kigali International Airport or at Rwanda’s land borders.
-Accepted forms of payment include U.S. dollars printed after 2006 and Visa or Mastercard.
-For visa information, visit the Rwandan Directorate General of Immigration and Emigration’s website.
+Accepted forms of payment include U.S. dollars (notes printed after 2006), Visa or Mastercard.

 U.S. companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
 Visa applicants should visit the State Department Visa Website.